BUSINESS ENERGY

 If you miss a business energy bill payment, it’s important to act fast.

-If you’re struggling to pay, get in touch with your supplier straight away.
-They may be able to offer a payment plan, an extension, or point you to support schemes for small businesses.
+If you’re struggling to pay, contact your supplier straight away.
+Explain your situation honestly and openly, and work with them to arrange a review of your account, a repayment plan, or an extension.
+They may also be able to point you to support schemes for small businesses.

 Paying on time is only part of the picture.
 Keeping energy costs under control can make a real difference to your cash flow.
+To make sure you don't miss a payment, set calendar reminders for payment dates.
+If possible, go paperless so your bills arrive directly by email and make sure supplier emails don't drop into your junk folder.

 Submit regular meter readings to avoid estimated charges.
 If you have a smart meter, this will be done automatically.